BrianHenryIE/UnmountVolumeAfterTimeMachine/README.md

 Automatically eject USB disks after Time Machine backup completes.

-Originally requested as a feature for [nielsmouthaan/ejectify-macos](https://github.com/nielsmouthaan/ejectify-macos/issues/19) but not implemented by the developer.
+Originally requested as a feature for [nielsmouthaan/ejectify-macos](https://github.com/nielsmouthaan/ejectify-macos/issues/19) but not implemented in that project.

 Uses [BrianHenryIE/SwiftTimeMachine](https://github.com/BrianHenryIE/SwiftTimeMachine) and [BrianHenryIE/BHSwiftOSLogStream](https://github.com/BrianHenryIE/BHSwiftOSLogStream) to parse Time Machine logs and query `tmutil` for status.
 When the backup job completes, the disk is ejected with `DADiskUnmount`.